irrfannazir/exdson-base-works/README.md

 *How it's working?*
-This Transpiler translates the programming language written inside the compiler program into C, compiles it.
+This S2S Compiler translates the programming language written inside the compiler program into C, compiles it.

-*The Ex-DSON transpiler is lightwieght.*
+*The Ex-DSON Compiler is lightwieght.*
 The syntax is primitive.
 So, it is simple and lightwieght.